canonical/edgex-demos/climate-control/README.md

   ]
 }'
 ```

+This rule is to filter out temperature events that are out of range for our sensor.

 The `temperatureFilter` rule here could be extended into two rules for further analysis.
 As an example, the first rule could filter out extreme or unrealistic data,
 and the second rule could convert the temperature from Celsius to Fahrenheit.